-I can speak for my own experience as a female guitarist and frontwoman in the male-dominated world of electric guitar and rock music.
+I can speak for my own experience as a female guitarist and frontwoman in the male-dominated world of electric guitar and rock music, always competing for listening-time on your good bookshelf speakers.
 When I was learning how to play my instrument, I was surprised there were almost no female guitarists in any of the top guitarist rankings and guitar magazines I was reading.
 It was like they didn’t exist, which I later found not to be true after doing my own research.
 I don’t know if they were deliberately ignored or just forgotten, but I believe names like Sister Rosetta Tharpe should be as relevant as Chuck Berry in the history of electric guitar.
 I also remember receiving my share of nasty comments as a teenager leading her own rock band, as I often was the only girl in a tour/festival full of male bands.

 Although diversity has significantly improved and most people are respectful now, I believe visibility is key to addressing the issue.
 I’m happy to see more prominent female musicians, music directors, producers, record label directors and engineers all across the music industry.

 Girls need role models to look up to.

 Related Articles: Pandemic Accelerates Sustainable Fashion | How and Where to Plant 60 Billion Trees in the US